kelseyhightower/kubernetes-the-hard-way/docs/01-prerequisites.md

 sudo systemctl start ssh
 ```

 * Configure /etc/hosts file.
-Example for controller-0 (need to replace `PUBLIC_GW_IP` and adapt this sample config on each VM):
+Example for controller-0 (need to replace `PUBLIC_GW_IP` and adapt this sample config for each VM):

 ```bash
 127.0.0.1 localhost